webontoast/da-004/src/projects/sustainable-refurbishment-and-extension-in-whitstable.md

 ---
 layout: layouts/project.njk
-title: Sustainable Refurbishment and Extension in Tankerton
+title: Sustainable Refurbishment and Extension in Whitstable
 projectDesc: A new life for a well loved old house
 tags:
   - HOUSES